hilbix/tino/howto/vim.md

 Conclusion:

-I do not know why my errorline looks at it looks like.
-I think it may change for some reason or another by some magic happening in the background.
+I do not know why `errorformat` looks like that.
+And I think it may change for some reason or another by some magic happening in the background.
+Hence I cannot relie on it.

-So what I do is just transform the output to something, VIM understands.
+My goal was to just transform the output to something, VIM understands reliably.
+But I failed.

-Sadly there is nothing really generic line in the format, so I had to introduce some myself.
+Sadly there seems to be no really generic guaranteed line format in there, so I had to introduce some myself.

+## FAQ

+How did you find out?

+- I didn't.
+This was created the hard way with just trial and error after giving up.

+Why `#` as a separator?

+- Because `:` would match other messages quite too easliy, and I did not find out how to work around this.
+- Also `#` protects the output against accidental pasting in a shell